apetrovskiy/neon-dev-environment/README.md

 that you should run command as superuser.
 This issue caused by files created from inside container previously

+## Running solana
+>docker-compose run solana

+Or
+>docker-compose run -d solana

+If you prefer to run container in detached mode

 ## Deploying neon-evm to local solana cluster
 >docker-compose run deploy-evm